 Urbanization is a well understood process that has led to a global urban system including several mega-cities.
 A further step concerns the emergence of urban regions, which are entities that transcend the conventional perspective of a city into a wider scale including rural areas and interconnected systems of cities.
-Even the concept of rural has been transformed through a closer integration with urban activities including leisure, specialized agriculture (e.g. “truck farming” or market gardens) and punctual exurban developments (e.g. distribution centers, manufacturing).
+Even the concept of rural has been transformed through closer integration with urban activities including leisure, specialized agriculture (e.g. “truck farming” or market gardens), and punctual exurban developments (e.g. distribution centers, manufacturing).
 Although an urban region is rarely a jurisdictional entity, it is a functional spatial unit that can take three main forms:

 - Urban corridor.
-A linear accumulation of transport infrastructure, mainly highways and rail networks (including high speed rail), that supports a linear system of cities.
+A linear accumulation of transport infrastructure, mainly highways and rail networks (including high-speed rail), that supports a linear system of cities.
 Many corridors are the anchor structure of mega urban regions.
-However, many urban corridors are not mega urban regions as they do not have agglomerations large enough (commonly more than 2 million inhabitants) to provide a strong urban imprint or do not have extensive enough interactions (e.g. as for less developed economies).
+However, many urban corridors are not mega urban regions as they do not have agglomerations large enough (commonly more than 2 million inhabitants) to provide a strong urban imprint or do not have extensive enough interactions (e.g. for less developed economies).
 As they further develop, many urban corridors can become mega urban regions.

 - Extended Metropolitan Region (EMR).
-A large urban agglomeration, usually of more than 5 million inhabitants, exercising a substantial influence on its surrounding landscape and complemented by a system of smaller satellite cities.
-An EMR is commonly a dominant gateway and cluster of economic activity within a national economy (sometimes more than 25% of the national GDP as for Bangkok, Paris, Madrid, Gauteng, Lima and the Mexico City area).
+A large urban agglomeration, usually of more than 5 million inhabitants, exercising a substantial influence on its surrounding landscape and is complemented by a system of smaller satellite cities.
+An EMR is commonly a dominant gateway and cluster of economic activity within a national economy (sometimes more than 25% of the national GDP as for Bangkok, Paris, Madrid, Gauteng, Lima, and the Mexico City area).

 Mega urban regions do not have formal names since they are not official jurisdictional entities.
-Therefore, they are usually labeled either by a significant common physical feature (e.g. a river delta) or by the name of their two most important cities (or the cities at its respective ends).
+Therefore, they are usually labeled either by a significant common physical feature (e.g. a river delta) or by the name of their two most important cities (or the cities at their respective ends).
 Still, this naming can be subject to contention and different alternatives have often been advocated.